Skip to main content

 Dead animals

-How to report dead animals including foxes, badgers, deer, cats and dogs.
+You can report dead animals on public land, including foxes, badgers, deer, cats and dogs.

 We remove dead animals including foxes, badgers, deer, cats and dogs from: